Prohelion/prohelion.github.io/docs/Profinity/index.md

 As of Profinity 1.11, Prohelion has migrated to a modern container and API centric architecture.
 You will find information on our [Restful APIs and Swagger Support](Profinity_Rest_APIs.md) in the documentation as well as our out of the box Cloud connectivity for [InfluxDB and Prometheus](InfluxDB_Prometheus_Integration.md) to support cloud based Big Data capture and analytics of CAN Bus based solutions.

-In addition we now support for Profinity running as a Server on [Windows, Docker, Linux and MacOS](Profinity_Server.md).
+In addition we now support for Profinity running as a Server on [Windows, Docker, Linux, and MacOS](Profinity_Server.md).

-If you require support or assistance, please [Contact Us](https://www.prohelion.com/contact-us/) via the Prohelion Website or you can log bugs, requests for help or requests for improvement on our [Support Portal](https://prohelion.atlassian.net/servicedesk/customer/portals).
+If you require support or assistance, please [Contact Us](https://www.prohelion.com/contact-us/) via the Prohelion Website or you can log bugs, requests for help, or requests for improvement on our [Support Portal](https://prohelion.atlassian.net/servicedesk/customer/portals).